 Antero Midstream's real property is classified into two categories: (1) parcels that it owns in fee and (2) parcels in which its interest derives from leases, easements, rights-of-way, permits or licenses from landowners or governmental authorities, permitting the use of such land for Antero Midstream's operations.
 Portions of the land on which Antero Midstream's pipelines and major facilities are located are owned by it in fee title, and Antero Midstream believes that it has satisfactory title to these lands.
-The remainder of the land on which Antero Midstream's pipelines and major facilities are located are held by it pursuant to surface leases between Antero Midstream, as lessee, and the fee owner of the lands, as lessors.
-Antero Midstream has leased or owned these lands without any material challenge known to it relating to the title to the land upon which the assets are located, and Antero Midstream believes that it has satisfactory leasehold estates or fee ownership of such lands.
-Antero Midstream has no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way, permit or license held by Antero Midstream or to its title to any material lease, easement, right-of-way, permit or lease, and Antero Midstream believes that it has satisfactory title to all of its material leases, easements, rights-of-way, permits and licenses.
+The remainder of the land on which Antero Midstream's pipelines and major facilities are located are held by it pursuant to surface leases between Antero Midstream, as lessee, and the fee owner of the land upon which the assets are located, and Antero Midstream believes that it has satisfactory leasehold estates or fee ownership of such lands.
+Antero Midstream has no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way, permit or license held by Antero Midstream or to its title to any material lease, easement, right-of-way, permit or lease, and Antero Midstream believes that it has satisfactory title to all of its material leases, easement, rights-of-way, permit or lease.